-The documents below is our school Mathematics Policy and our school Calculation Policy.
+The documents below include our school Mathematics Policy and our school Calculation Policy.
 You may find our Calculation Policy particularly useful as it provides examples of methods we use throughout school.

 An important part of our maths lesson is encouraging children to use and apply the appropriate mathematical vocabulary.
 Below you can find a comprehensive list of the vocabulary we will be using in our maths lessons for each year group.